-Our mid and long-term strategy includes the continued evaluation of PCT in the area of sample preparation, as well as in other potentially large and exciting markets, such as:
+Our mid and long-term strategy includes the continued expansion of PCT in the area of sample preparation, with particular focus in developing a miniaturized, portable Barocycler unit for field use, as well as developing a robust, high speed, 48/96 well instrument for high throughput applications.
+Our mid and long-term strategy also includes research and development efforts in other potentially large and exciting markets outside of sample preparation, such as:

-- · the inactivation of pathogens in human blood, therapeutics, and vaccines - · the purification of proteins - · the control of enzymatic actions - · the enhancement of in vitro diagnostics, particularly immunodiagnostics - · the re-folding and dissaggregation of proteins.
+- the inactivation of pathogens in human blood, therapeutics, and vaccines; - · the purification of proteins; - · the control of enzymatic actions; and - the enhancement of in vitro diagnostics, particularly immunodiagnostics.

 The timing and the manner in which we pursue our mid and long-term strategy depends on a number of factors.
 Specifically, it depends on the level of success that we realize in pursuit of our near-term strategy in sample preparation.
-Our pursuit of these mid and long-term strategic markets also depends on our view regarding the cost and the value of these markets to us, and the level of, scale up, and funding required to enter these markets.
+Our pursuit of these mid and long-term strategic markets also depends on our view regarding the cost and the value of these markets to us, and the level of scale up and funding required entering these markets.